labgem/microscope-user-doc/docs/content/compgenomics/panRGP.rst

 (4) All nodes have been processed, so variable regions can be parsed to extract the genes they encompass.
 Here, a RGP of 5 genes (3 shell, 1 persistent and 1 cloud) and one of 2 gene (2 cloud) are obtained.

+..
+Note:: The RGP have to be composed of at least 2 genes and have a lenght of 5000n minimum.

 How to access to panRGP data ?
 -------------------------------------------------------